Christmas layoffs feel horrible, but I want to identify a few reasons why things will not be as bad as you might think.

 Christmas Layoffs: Best Time Reason #6

-Although my sixth reason isn’t season sensitive, I think it is important to acknowledge.
+Although my sixth reason isn’t sensitive to the holiday season, I think it is important to acknowledge.
 Minnesota pays the second most in unemployment benefits.

 If you are curious, Massachusetts pays the most ($742 per week).
 Florida pays the least (over the span of 26 weeks).